rydercodes/rydercodes/README.md

   - R: Experienced in R for statistical analysis, data manipulation, and visualization.
   - C++: Experienced in basic syntax, concepts, functions and classes.
 - :bar_chart: **Data Management and Analytics**
-  - Experienced in SQL and PostgreSQL, with basic knowledge of NoSQL databases (MongoDB)
+  - Experienced in SQL and PostgreSQL
+  - Experienced in Neo4j and Cypher queries.
 - :cloud: **Cloud Environment**
   - Experience in utilizing Google Cloud Big Query for effectively handling and analyzing vast datasets.
 - :wrench: **Development Tools**
-  - Experienced in Visual Studio Code, Google Colab, and pgAdmin for efficient and effective development.
+  - Experienced in Visual Studio Code, Intellij, Eclipse, Google Colab, and pgAdmin for efficient and effective development.
 - :chart_with_upwards_trend: **Data Visualization**
   - Experienced in Tableau for data visualization and Apache AGE Viewer for graphs visualization and exploration of data for Apache AGE extension.
 - :gear: **Operating Systems**
   - Proficient in both Windows and Linux (Ubuntu) environments.
-- :whale: Development and DevOps
+- :whale: **Development and DevOps**
   - Docker: Experienced in using Docker for containerization.
-- :link: Version Control and Collaboration
+- :link: **Version Control and Collaboration**
   - Git: Experienced in utilizing Git for version control.
-- :clipboard: Productivity Tools
+- :clipboard: **Productivity Tools**
   - MS Office (Excel, Word, PowerPoint): Proficient in using MS Office suite for various tasks such as data analysis, document creation, and presentation design.
 ---